uhessentials/uhessentials.github.io/index.md

 ```

 Finally, the app can be seen at [http://localhost:3000](http://localhost:3000).
 In order to login and have further access to the app, you will need an account on the UH test CAS server, which uses valid UH credentials.

+You are welcome to modify this application with the use of an IDE of your choice.
+In our case, we used IntelliJ IDEA.

 # Development History